Obedient Plant, False Dragonhead

 Physostegia virginiana (L.) Benth. is the correct and accepted scientific name for this species of Physostegia.
 It was named and described as such by George Bentham in Labiatarum Genera et Species in 1834, It was first described as Dracocephalum virginianum by Carl Linnaeus in Species Plantarum in 1753.

 The genus, Physostegia Benth., was named and described by George Bentham in Edward’s Botanical Register in 1829.
-Plants of the World Online list 12 accepted species in the genus.
+Plants of the World Online currently lists 12 accepted species in the genus.

 I bought my Physostegia virginiana (Obedient Plant) from one of the local garden clubs plant sale in the spring of 2016.
 This plant has been on my wishlist for many years so I was glad I found one at the plant sale.
 A lot of information online say this species can be somewhat invasive, but so far I haven’t had any problems with that.
 I put it where an invasion would be a good thing in a corner along the foundation of my grandparent’s old house.